nicholaskemery/nicholaskemery.github.io/template-job-market-website-master/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a political economist currently working as a Ph.D. student in economics at UCLA.
-I am interested in the governance implications of new  technologies, especially computing and AI.
+bio: I am a fourth-year Ph.D. candidate in economics at UCLA.
+My research interests are in industrial organization and theory, with a focus on productivity, innovation, and computing.

 interests:
-- Economics of innovation
+- Industrial organization
-- International relations
+- Political economy
 - Economic theory
-- Industrial organization
+- Productivity and innovation

 education: